 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

-To verify that all parts have been removed, so you don't get charged for the part storage, you should call the ListParts operation and ensure that the parts list is empty.
+To verify that all parts have been removed, so you don't get charged for the part storage, you should call the ListParts action and ensure that the parts list is empty.

-For information about permissions required to use the multipart upload API, see Multipart Upload API and Permissions.
+For information about permissions required to use the multipart upload, see Multipart Upload and Permissions.

 The following operations are related to